 Animal researchers are heavily criticized for using animal models, despite the fact that they undergo extensive training to understand and respect them.
 What is often overlooked, however, is that any individual is free to purchase a pet without training of any kind.
-Here’s a critical look at the double standards employed in Germany (one of the world’s leaders in animal rights) to address animal welfare in pets and research.
+Here’s a critical look at the double standards employed in Germany (one of the world’s leaders in animal rights) to address animal welfare in pets and in research.

-As laws get more stringent, so does the training of the researchers.
-A very critical aspect of the training occurs after the FELASA license is earned, by assisting in-house experts for 3-6 months in the animal facility.
+Non-human primates (NHPs), in particular, present a more cautious end of the spectrum due to their close lineage with humans.
+Which means that the laws get more stringent, and so does the training of the researchers: A very critical aspect of the training occurs after the FELASA license is earned, by assisting in-house experts for 3-6 months in the animal facility.
 It slowly prepares you for the jungle out there.

 The Hundeführerschein, or dog driver’s license, offers slight respite.
 It requires dog owners in Germany to attend a short practical and theoretical test to prove their competence, by demonstrating (among other things) that they can successfully walk their dogs without any danger to humans and other dogs.
 Ensuring social safety is a key aim here.

 But since Germany lacks a nation-wide policy for such pet licenses, each of the 16 Bundesländer follows different rules.
 While it is mandatory for all first-time dog owners in Lower Saxony since 2013, some states (Hamburg and Saxony) require them only for the ownership of particularly vicious breeds, or “Kampfhunde”, and in some is voluntary (Berlin) – as reported by UrbanDog.